-Under the direction and guidance of Dr David Dreisinger, Search has been successful in leaching nickel and cobalt from two deposits in Brazil.
-Proof of Concept has been established in using the starved acid leach technology ("SALT") to samples from a saprolite nickel deposit and tailings produced from a limonitic ore.
+Under the direction and guidance of Dr David Dreisinger, Search has been successful in leaching nickel and cobalt from two samples from two Laterite deposits in Brazil.
+Proof of Concept has been established in using the starved acid leach technology ("SALT") on samples from a saprolite nickel deposit and tailings produced from a limonitic ore.